stormpath/passport-stormpath/README.md

 passport.deserializeUser(strategy.deserializeUser);
 ```

-**Security tip**:  we recommend storing your API credintials in a keyfile, please see the [ApiKey documentation](http://docs.stormpath.com/nodejs/api/apiKey) for instructions.
+**Security tip**:  we recommend storing your API credentials in a keyfile, please see the [ApiKey documentation](http://docs.stormpath.com/nodejs/api/apiKey) for instructions.

 ### Options